 To make it easy for the customer to access project-related information, whenever and wherever they need to, it is a good idea to have a central place for everything.
 For instance, using project management software to store documents, files and everything else related to the project can be just perfect.

-In fact, there are advanced project management software that not only let you store project related information, but also have communication, collaboration, and reporting features to make life easy for the clients, and your team members at the same time.
+In fact, there are advanced project management software and resource management software that not only let you store project related information, but also have communication, collaboration, and reporting features to make life easy for the clients, and your team members at the same time.
 Using one can be a really smart idea.

 Keeping your customer at the forefront when planning your project can be the difference between a happy and a disappointed client.
 If you do everything right, you can eventually have a happy client that can bring returning business.